SysAdminMaster/CPUTemp-ToDiscord/README.md

 This script sends CPU Temprature information to a discord channel through a bot then it edits the message with updated information every 5 seconds.
+I personally used it to monitor my RasperryPi Tempratures.